2012 United States presidential election in Montana: Primary elections

-Democratic
+Democratic primary

-Republican
+Republican primary

 The Republican caucuses took place on June 14 to 16, 2012 as the Montana state convention.
 Ten days before, the state delegates were selected by the central committee in each county 23 delegates were to have been chosen, for a total of 26 delegates to go to the national convention.
 Prior to selecting delegates, a non-binding primary election was held June 5, 2012.
 Results were announced before the Republican National Convention in August.